mpftesta0/autoint/README.md

-# autoint
+# equip

-`autoint` is a `Node.js` framework for building LLM assistants on top of OpenAI's GPT Assistants API
+`equip` is a `Node.js` framework for building LLM assistants on top of OpenAI's GPT Assistants API

 ## Dependencies